pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

       - "14330:1433"
 ```

-Considering copying files from windows container to host system doesn't work too good I will use an awesome VS Code [extension](https://github.com/microsoft/vscode-docker) to get into Sitecore's filesystem and extract its `start.ps1` script.
-Let's run our docker-compose.yml.
+Taking into consideration that copying files from windows container to host system doesn't work too good I will use an awesome VS Code [extension](https://github.com/microsoft/vscode-docker) to get into Sitecore's filesystem and extract its `start.ps1` script.
+Let's run our `docker-compose.yml`.

 ```
 docker-compose up -d